Preliminary info for the 2018 intake!

 5. Copy of your passport's ID page and EU residence permit

 All applicants are required to submit a copy of their passport's ID page.
-A copy of the residence permit is required from those applicants who are non-EU/EEA residents, but do have a residence permit in one of the EU countries.
+In addition, a copy of the residence permit is required from those applicants who are non-EU/EEA residents but do have a residence permit in Finland.
 The copies are used to determine whether you are subject to pay tuition fees or not.

 These can be regular copies, authenticated copies are not required.